 Compare that to the weeks or months required to integrate all the disparate parts of a legacy company and it's easy to see the full benefits of Bloomreach Engagement.

-Key Takeaways to Understand a Single Customer View
+Understanding a Single Customer View

 - In the simplest sense, a single customer view is a database of customer profiles (one for every user) composed of purchase history, site activity, product recommendations, etc.